 A couple of years ago, I was a determined singleton.
 The idea of Valentines Day made my toes curl, and not in a good way….
-Walking past shop windows displaying fluffy teddys carrying “I WUV U” hearts, triggered a 20 minute flow of profanities from me focussed towards the retail opportunists.
+Walking past shop windows displaying fluffy teddys carrying “I WUV U” hearts, triggered a 20 minute under-my-breathe flow of profanities directed towards the retail opportunists.

 As any true hater does, I organised a ‘Down with Valentines Day’ party.
-Singles only, no red allowed.
-Loads of alcohol and everyone wore anti-valentines day slogans… It was a party of note.
+Singles only, NO red allowed.
+Loads of alcohol, and entry was only allowed to those wearing anti-valentines day slogans… Truthfully, it was a party of note.

-What spurred on this change?
-You may ask… well I’m not quite sure.
-The year after the Down with Valentines Day party, whilst I was contemplating as to whether I should hold another – I realised that while it was fun, it was really kind of a sad state of affairs… it really wasn’t cool to be a hater and perhaps a change of context would be in order.
+What spurred on this change you may ask?
+Well, I’m not quite sure.
+A year after the Down with Valentines Day party, whilst I was contemplating as to whether I should hold another – I realised that whilst it was fun, it was really kind of a sad state of affairs… It really isn’t cool to be a hater and perhaps a change of context would be in order.
 At that time I stumbled across a passage from the scriptures that said, “Only when you love yourself, you can love others.
 Love your own identity, your body, your past, your thoughts”.
 I took a good hard look at myself and realised that before I could attract love in my life, I needed to learn to love myself.
 Truly learn to love myself.

 And here’s what I decided:

 - Let go of the guilt and selfish feeling